open-sauced/intro/docs/intro-to-oss/what-is-open-source.md

 ---
 id: what-is-open-source
-title: "What is Open Source"
+title: "What is Open Source?"
 sidebar_label: "What is Open Source"
 keywords: ["what is open source", "Open Source", "Open Source Community"]
 ---

-# What is Open Source?

 In this chapter, we'll delve into the concept of open source, its definition, and its history.
 Gaining a deep understanding of open source will help you appreciate the context in which you'll be collaborating and contributing.